You’ve sent holiday greeting cards to clients, referral sources and vendors for ages.

 - For an e-card, use an image of your team members in action to convey the value and benefit of working with your group.
 Keep the body of the email short; this is a card, not a newsletter.
 The subject line should convey appreciation for the relationship during the year.

 - My personal favorite is to send a distinctive e-card.
 I write a holiday haiku as a special newsletter, often with a related image.
 This 17-syllable poem, with reference to nature and a change of mood, is technically difficult.
 That challenge aligns with my brand of skilled writing for impact.
 It’s now a tradition; recipients tell me they anticipate receiving it as a signal of the holiday season, which is the ultimate compliment.
-See examples here.
+My card was cited by PR Daily as one of its top PR holiday greeting cards in 2017 as a lesson of keep it short and sweet.
+See the collection of Holiday Haikus here.

 - If you have a bigger budget, you can design a memorable card that captures the spirit and brand of your organization, like one produced for the Staten Island Historical Society.